Amelia (film): Critical response

-Amelia received largely negative reviews from film critics, holding a 20% approval rating on Rotten Tomatoes based on 164 reviews, along with an average score of 4.42/10.
+Amelia received negative reviews from film critics, holding a 19% approval rating on Rotten Tomatoes based on 161 reviews, along with an average score of 4.40/10.
 The website's critical consensus reads: "Amelia takes the compelling raw materials of its subject's life and does little with them, conventionally ticking off Earhart's accomplishments without exploring the soul of the woman."
 Another review aggregator, Metacritic, which assigns rating of 100 reviews from mainstream critics, gave the film a score of 37 based on 34 reviews.

+In pre-release publicity, Hilary Swank had been touted as a candidate for a third Oscar, but later that prospect was viewed as distant.
 Echoing the majority view, Martin Morrow's review on the Canadian Broadcasting Corporation website was very critical of the film, labeling it "a dud," declaring: "Hilary Swank may look the spitting image of Earhart in those vintage newsreels, but her performance is more insipid than inspiring.
 Mira Nair directs as if she were piloting an overloaded plane on an endless runway – the film lumbers along interminably, never achieving takeoff ...
 As the film limps to a close, Amelia has accomplished a feat we didn't think possible: it has made us indifferent to this real-life heroine's tragic fate."
 Most critics decried the inconsistencies and lack of focus in the film; Manohla Dargis of The New York Times wrote: "The actors don't make a persuasive fit, despite all their long stares and infernal smiling. ...the movie is a more effective testament to the triumphs of American dentistry than to Earhart or aviation."
 Ric Gillespie, author of Finding Amelia, wrote: "Swank, under Nair's direction, accomplishes the amazing feat of making one of the most complex, passionate, ferociously ambitious, and successful women of the 20th century seem shallow, weepy, and rather dull."
+In 2010, Alex von Tunzelmann of The Guardian gave the film a grade of D. Mary Pols called the film "disappointing."
+David Edelstein felt the film "never breathes".
+Another review said the film "seem intent on portraying Earhart in a way that rings hollow and, indeed, isn't quite accurate."
+Anne Thompson lamented the change of screenplay, stating that "Hilary Swank can kiss her hopes of a third Oscar good-bye.
+She never found the real Amelia Earhart behind the bland feminist flier hero.
+She never nailed it.
+Finally, while the final sequence ramps up the energy, the movie doesn’t come to life, or ring true."
+Angie Errigo of Empire gave the film three out of five stars, stating "Swank's moving performance, the period dressing and beautiful planes all appeal, but dramatically it doesn't really soar."